shubham1710/ByteWalk/README.md

 # ByteWalk
 A social media photo sharing website built on Django Framework.

-The features available to users :-
+The features available for users :-
 1) Post images.
 A short description and tags can be included if desired by user.
 2) See everyone's post and can like and comment on the photos.
 3) Users can edit or delete their photos too.